RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Mark.md

 <sup>30</sup> The apostles gathered themselves together to Jesus, and they told him all things, whatever they had done, and whatever they had taught.
 <sup>31</sup> He said to them, “Come away into a deserted place, and rest awhile.”
 For there were many coming and going, and they had no leisure so much as to eat.
 <sup>32</sup> They went away in the boat to a deserted place by themselves.
-<sup>33</sup> <sup>a</sup>saw them going, and many recognized him and ran there on foot from all the cities.
+<sup>33</sup> They<sup>a</sup> saw them going, and many recognized him and ran there on foot from all the cities.
 They arrived before them and came together to him.
 <sup>34</sup> Jesus came out, saw a great multitude, and he had compassion on them because they were like sheep without a shepherd; and he began to teach them many things.
 <sup>35</sup> When it was late in the day, his disciples came to him and said, “This place is deserted, and it is late in the day.
 <sup>36</sup> Send them away, that they may go into the surrounding country and villages and buy themselves bread, for they have nothing to eat.”

-<sup>37</sup> But he answered them, “You give them something to eat.” <sup>b</sup>worth of bread and give them something to eat?”
+<sup>37</sup> But he answered them, “You give them something to eat.”
+They asked him, “Shall we go and buy two hundred denarii<sup>b</sup> worth of bread and give them something to eat?”

 <sup>38</sup> He said to them, “How many loaves do you have?
 Go see.”
 When they knew, they said, “Five, and two fish.”